Accurate and Fast Estimation of Temporal Motifs using Path Sampling: Introduction

 \subsection{Challenges in Mining Temporal Motifs}

 There are \textbf{two} major challenges where temporal motif counting distinguishes itself from static versions. \textit{First}, a temporal motif involves ordering relations between the timestamps of edges.
 For example, Figure~\ref{fig:motif-match-example}(b) shows an invalid match because of violating the edge ordering constraints.
 Most of the best static motif counting techniques exploit motif structure and static graph properties like degeneracy~\cite{seshadhri2014wedge,pinar2017escape,bressan2018motif,seshadhri2019scalable}.
 These specific techniques do not work when imposing ordering constraints on edges.
-Currently, the best results for temporal motif counting are only practical for simple temporal triangles (3-vertex motifs)~\cite{paranjape2017motifs,kumar20182scent,pashanasangi2021faster}. \textit{No current method can get 4-vertex motif count results for the Bitcoin graph (100M temporal edges) even within \emph{one day} on commodity GPU platform.}
+Currently, the specialized temporal motif counting are only practical for simple temporal triangles (3-vertex motifs)~\cite{paranjape2017motifs,kumar20182scent,pashanasangi2021faster}. \textit{No current method (general and specialized) can get 4-vertex motif count results for the Bitcoin graph (100M temporal edges) even within \emph{one day} on commodity GPU platform.}

 \textit{Second} challenge is the \textit{combinatorial explosion problem} due to multi-graphs (both the input graph and motif).
 In input graphs, there can be thousands of temporal edges between the same pair of edges.
 (A static directed graph only has two possible edges.)
 The edge multiplicity of the input graph itself already causes a large amount of search space and the number of matched instances.
 For Bitcoin graph with 110 million edges, there are trillion copies of a simple temporal 4-cycle ($M_\text{4-0}$).
 However, the introduction of multi-graph motifs further compounds this explosion, making the search space for temporal multi-graph motifs orders of magnitude larger than their simpler counterparts.
 The number of instances of temporal multi-graph 4-cycle ($M_\text{4-2}$) in the Bitcoin input graph reaches hundreds of trillion, two orders of magnitude larger than the simple 4-cycle.
 Methods based on enumeration or exploration, no matter how well designed, cannot avoid this massive computation~\cite{paranjape2017motifs,mackey2018chronological}.